Skip to main content

 6. Advanced Applications

-Mature organizations use segmentation in sophisticated ways.
+Mature organizations use segmentation in advanced ways.

 1. Predictive Analytics: Forecast partner performance based on segment data.